War Letters – NW Australia, Monday (16 Aug 1943), at an American bomber field

 Am looking forward to your letters.
 Quite an event to return to Correspondents’ mess & receive my mail.
 Forgive me, dear, not writing more at the moment.
 I really am very faint.
 The old blood pressure wouldn’t squash a fly. – Plenty of love to you darling from little Willie.

 Love to Mum & Dad.
-Hope they got my telegram on the right day.
+Hope they got my telegram on the right day.1Jess’s father, George Alexander Graham celebrated his 79th birthday on Sunday, August 1, 1943

-War Letters – NW Australia, Thursday (29 July 1943), paintings at a Field Hospital
+War Letters – NW Australia: 29 Jul 1943, Adelaide River; At a Field Hospital

 Thursday 7am